rhregalado/rhregalado.github.io/_essays/essay11.md

   </figcaption>
   <br>

-<p>If you were crying while watching the Artemis II “splashdown and return” livestream Saturday morning (PHST), that’s okay.
+<p>If you were crying while watching the Artemis II “splashdown and return” <a href="https://www.youtube.com/live/nfhDuOHMp0A?si=UtFTcOs7-m9vmXtQ" target="_blank">livestream</a> Saturday morning (PHST), that’s okay.
 I was crying!
 It turned into an unexpectedly emotional weekend, taking it all in as it unfolded.
 There’s something about the cooperative humanity, the breathtaking photographs of the Moon and Earth, the mind-altering reflections from the Artemis crew, and the weight of having a record breaking space travel, sinking into your soul all at once.
 It was so life-affirmingly wonderful, in a time where everything is so bleak.
 It was a beautiful moment for humanity, and they are the moment!</p>

 <p>Aboard the Orion spacecraft—named <i>Integrity</i>—the Artemis crew have done an amazing job in describing their journey with remarkable honesty and vulnerability, at times sharing long, almost poetic messages with Mission Control.
 One particular instance was the heartwarming exchange between mission specialist Christina Koch and Jenni Gibbons from Mission Control:</p>